 - Guide Book: Colorado Scrambles (second edition) by Dave Cooper – Available at the CMC

 - Text Book: A Hiker’s Guide to Scrambling Safely by Tom Morin – Provided through the ASC

 - ASC Self-Evaluation Process

 - Supplemental Equipment Information

 For additional information, please contact the ASC Director, Rich McAdams:

 Support Aid for Leader Training (SALT)

 If you are a Denver Group trip leader, working toward becoming a trip leader, or an instructor in a Denver Group school, you may be eligible for free tuition for this course under the SALT program.
-Click the link for more information as well as to access the SALT application form.
-Please note, for this tuition assistance you will receive a promotional code from SALT that you will use to enroll in this school Click here for more information.
+Click the link for more information as well as access to the SALT application form.
+Please note, for this tuition assistance you will receive a promotional code from SALT that you will use to enroll in this course.
+Click here for more information.